Creating features with Feast

 Creating features with Tecton

 When you create a feature in Tecton, you're actually defining the feature transformation itself.
-Tecton will manage the data pipeline, and store the materialized data in online and offline stores, and run the backfill for you.
+Tecton includes data pipeline management, stores the materialized data in online and offline stores, and runs the backfill for you.

 Managing data pipelines with Feast

 Feast takes transformed values as input so you'll have to manage your own data pipelines.
 You'll have to:

 - Create a streaming pipeline (e.g., with Spark)

 - Create a batch pipeline (e.g., with DBT)

 - Set up monitoring to make sure your features are properly sent to Feast and watch out for train / serve skew